Frequently Asked Questions

 Is a waiting list maintained for the PTA Program?

-The typical number of applicants is between 40 and 50, of which we accepted a maximum of 22.
+The typical number of applicants is approximately 50, of which we accept a maximum of 22.
 The program does not maintain waiting lists.
 Students that applied and did not gain admission into the program and want consideration for admission the following year must submit a new application.
 No additional consideration is given to the number of times an applicant has applied to the program.
 For more information, please visit the Application Process page.

 How much time is recommended for study purposes?